chudley/manta-buckets-mdplacement/README.md

 guidelines, issues, and general documentation, visit the main [Manta](http://github.com/joyent/manta) project page.

-electric-boray is a Node-based service that provides data placement services.
-This includes services such as locating the correct physical storage location given the metadata for an object or providing the virtual nodes that belong to a physical storage node.

 # Building and running

 To run your own electric-boray from a copy of this repository, you'll want: